yash-analytics/yash-analytics.github.io/_featured_categories/SQL.md

 menu: false
 order: 2
 description: >
-  Browse a collection of all SQL related blog posts below!
+  Browse the collection of all SQL related blog posts below!
 ---